quantumopticslkb-user/LKB_mkdocs/docs/admin/orders.md

     - the credit you want to use <br>
     Finally use the "transfer cart via email" button on RS Electronics website.
 Loic will take it from here.

+!!!
+Exception
+    In rare occasions, planets align and you may be awarded the right to use the Lab Credit Card.
+It is stored in Quentin's and Alberto's office and the secret code is passed on from generations to generations.
+If you use this card then you **always need to get a bill** from the supplier.
+A card ticket is not enough! (unless it is stamped by the company)

 ### Asking a quote

 When you are shopping for a brand new item for your lab, you need to first check the sellers with whom we have a discount.
 Those include : **Thorlabs**, **Edmund Optics**, **RS Electronics** (and more but you need to check with the administrative office).
 For these companies, we usually have a client number to fill out in order to see the discounted prices at checkout.\